dcefram/blog/content/journal/microsoft-azure-open-ai-hackathon-2024/index.md

 We were able to get this all up and running in 3 hours time, with my laptop being the on-prem server for our hackathon demo, while Lem did the implementation on our actual mobile app, connected to a lower test environment.

-This idea was a good call, as the rest of the team presented chatbots upon chatbots, that by the time it was our turn, everybody expected that we'd show a chatbot too... but low and behold, we presented them an actual running mobile application, doing an actual product demo of the feature we just added.
+This idea was a good call, as the rest of the teams presented chatbots upon chatbots, that by the time it was our turn, everybody expected that we'd show a chatbot too... but low and behold, we presented them an actual running mobile application, doing an actual product demo of the feature we just added.
 It felt like one of those sprint demos that teams usually do after a sprint.